oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 ## Proposal

-Let's consider the guarantees that an API for explicit parallel blocks can provides:
+Let's consider the guarantees that an API for explicit parallel blocks can provide:
-* Start of parallel block:
+* Start of a parallel block:
   * Indicates the point from which the scheduler can use a hint and stick threads to the arena.
-  * Serve as a warm-up hint to the scheduler, making some worker threads immediately available at the start of the real computatin.
+  * Serve as a warm-up hint to the scheduler, making some worker threads immediately available at the start of the real computation.
 * "Parallel block" itself:
   * Scheduler can implement different busy-wait policies to retain threads in the arena.
-* End of parallel block:
+* End of a parallel block:
   * Indicates the point from which the scheduler can drop a hint and unstick threads from the arena.
   * Indicates that worker threads should ignore the default block time (introduced by PR#1352) and leave.

-Start of parallel block:<br>
+Start of a parallel block:<br>
 The warm-up hint should have similar guarantees as `task_arena::enqueue` from a signal standpoint.
 Users should expect the scheduler will do its best to make some threads available in the arena.